ramosmedj13/Image-Resizer/README.md

 - **Efficient Image Resizing**: The Image Resizer uses the ImgScalr library to efficiently resize images while preserving their quality.

-- **Supports Multiple Formats**: The application supports various image formats, including JPG, JPEG, PNG, GIF, BMP, and TIFF.
+- **Supports Multiple Formats**: The application supports various image formats, including JPG, JPEG, PNG, BMP, and TIFF.

 - **User-Friendly GUI**: The GUI provides an intuitive interface for resizing images with real-time feedback.